thatonearchguy/INKI-Software/docs/source/introduction.rst

     :align: right
     :alt: "Fitbit Sense on someone's wrist"

-The Fitbit Sense is an interesting piece - it's Fitbit's flagship model at the moment.
-It's the first Fitbit to monitor your stress using electrodermal activity, which has been used in fraudulent looking [20]_ products in the past to supposedly diagnose and treat illnesses but here is only being used as a stress indicator [21]_.
+The Fitbit Sense is an interesting flagship piece at the moment.
+It's the first to monitor your stress using electrodermal activity.
+There have been cases of electrodermal activity being used in fraudulent looking [20]_ products in the past to supposedly diagnose and treat illnesses, but here it's just being used as a stress indicator [21]_ .
 It has an attractive square design with rounded corners and a clear, vibrant display much like the other watches we've analysed so far.
 There's ample customisation with regards to the watch - changing the watchface and changing the physical strap is straightforward.
 Aluminium is used throughout the construction of the watch module itself, the straps are offered in various materials ranging from leather & nylon, to steel and sillicon.
 This all looks very promising.

 Multiple reviewers have stated how comfortable the watch is once fastened, this is a great step in the right direction.
 There's a physical haptic button, meaning the button doesn't actually press down, rather it uses vibration technology to emulate the feeling of the button being pressed much like on the newer Apple devices.
 This is still much better than not having any buttons at all and would undoubtedly improve water resistance.

 There is support for 3rd party apps, while the app selection is more limited compared to Apple there are still some highly useful applications like Spotify, Pandora, Starbucks, Uber, and quite a few great looking apps from independent developers.
 [22]_

 The only drawback here is the battery life - with light usage this is around six days, but drops drastically during GPS tracking and if the display is left in "always on" mode.
 To conclude, this is a really interesting device that gets a lot right, but the app selection and battery life could be a little better.
-It still destroys the Apple Watch and Galaxy Watch in the battery life department though.
+It still trumps the Apple Watch and Galaxy Watch in the battery life department though.

 ..
 [20] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6140073/
 ..
 [21] https://www.healthline.com/health/fitness/fitbit-sense